bbmokhtari/django-translations/docs/guide/querysets.rst

 .. note::

-   Translating only affects the :attr:`TranslatableMeta.fields \
+   Translating only affects the :ref:`translatable fields \
-   <translations.models.Translatable.TranslatableMeta.fields>` that have
-   a translation.
+   <specify-fields>` that have a translation.

 Translate the queryset relations
 ================================